 Unlicensed drivers are a chronic problem on our roads.
-Many have outstanding fines for driving without a driver’s licence and other traffic offences.
+Many have outstanding fines for driving offences or have lost their licence due to a prohibition resulting from high risk driving behaviour.
 It’s important to understand that unlicensed drivers breach the insurance of any vehicle they are driving.

 The consequences of driving without a valid driver’s licence are severe in this province.
 As a deterrent to individuals who continue to drive illegally, the consequences ramp up.

 1st time – The first time police find you driving unlicensed, you will receive a violation ticket for driving without a valid driver’s licence.
 You will not be permitted to drive the vehicle any further on the road.

 2nd time – When found a second time driving without a valid driver's licence, the notice on your driving record will inform the police that you have a previous 'No Driver’s Licence' conviction and state they will immediately impound the vehicle you are driving for seven days, whether it is owned by you or not.
 You will immediately be prohibited from driving.
 The driving prohibition period is indefinite – it will continue until you get a valid B.C. driver’s licence, meeting all other licensing requirements you may have had placed on you, such as paying any and all outstanding traffic fines.

 Subsequently: If you continue to operate a motor vehicle after being prohibited from driving, you will be charged with ‘Driving While Prohibited’ which is punishable by a $500 fine and up to six months in jail for a first offence.

 Drivers licensed outside B.C.

 Visitors — You may drive in B.C. for up to six months if you hold a valid foreign or out-of-province driver’s licence.
 Any restrictions you have on your home licence also apply here in B.C.